nadiangelica/nadiangelica/README.md

 <br>

 ## <a name="about-me">About me!</a>
-As a Full-Stack Software Developer with a Makers Academy Bootcamp background and Certified Scrum Master, I've developed a strong passion for leading software development teams.
-Proficient in Agile methodologies, I thrive in collaborative, iterative environments.
-My teaching background equips me with effective communication and team management skills.
-I'm eager to leverage this unique skill set in software development roles to foster dynamic and efficient development environments.
+I am a Full-Stack Developer and Certified Scrum Master, graduated from Makers Academy Bootcamp.
+With a strong background in both front-end and back-end development, I bring a passion for creating efficient and user-friendly solutions.
+ Eager to apply my skills in dynamic development environments, I am dedicated to delivering impactful results.
 ## <a name="links">🌐 Links</a>

 <table>